johnpottergr/Stablecraft.io/service-docs/sandbox-api/post-transaction.md

 ---
-title: "Send Payment"
+title: "Send a Stablecoin Payment"
 sidebarLabel: "POST /transactions"
 ---

-# Send a Stablecoin Payment

 Create and send a stablecoin transaction from one of your wallets to a specified recipient address.

 ## 📄 Endpoint